 D1.
 Consumer Choice Education and Labeling

 Problem Statement: Most consumers are not aware that PCB-containing products are still sold and routinely used.
 In addition, most consumers are unaware of the impact their purchasing decisions have on the environment, in particular the Spokane River.
 The current regulations for managing PCB under the Toxic Substances Control Act and the solid waste regulations are inadequate at protecting the river and those relying on the fish in the river.
 The most effective way to control PCB pollution is to reduce the inputs of PCB at the source.
 Unless steps are taken to reduce PCB at the source, the economy of the local region could be impacted by expensive end-of-pipe treatments for municipal facilities and loss of economic competitiveness for local recycling businesses.
 Consumer awareness and market incentives can be created through the development of a “PCB Free” label program that can be adopted for use within the watershed.

+The Comprehensive Plan identified a “PCB Product Labeling Law” as not considered for future implementation.

 Partner Organizations: